xwmario/Warez/Tools.md

 - [axel](https://github.com/axel-download-accelerator/axel) - Light command line download accelerator.
 - [curl](https://en.wikipedia.org/wiki/CURL) - `curl` is a command-line tool for downloading data using a variety of protocols.
 Easily installable on most operating systems.
 - [FilePursuit](https://filepursuit.com) - FilePursuit provides a very powerful file indexing and search service allowing you to find a file among millions of files located on web servers.
-- [FlixGrab](https://www.flixgrab.com/) - FlixGrab+ is an unique application for downloading entire NetFlix serials, TV shows, documentaries, movies.
+- [FlixGrab](https://www.flixgrab.com/) (also known as [FreeGrabApp](https://freegrabapp.com/product/free-netflix-download/)) - FlixGrab+ is an unique application for downloading entire NetFlix serials, TV shows, documentaries, movies.
 - [get_iplayer](https://github.com/get-iplayer/get_iplayer) - A utility for downloading TV and radio programmes from BBC iPlayer.
 - [grayhatwarfare S3 bucket search](https://buckets.grayhatwarfare.com/) - Not likely to find much with this one but interesting nonetheless.
 - [Leonflix](https://leonflix.net/) - A multi-platform desktop app for finding movies and TV shows.